bcd/freewpc/kernel/freewpc.md

 # (C) Copyright 2006 by Brian Dominy <brian@oddchange.com>
 #
 # See tools/genmachine for more information about the format of this file.
+#
+# All machine descriptions should "include kernel/freewpc.md" in order to
+# get the common definitions that apply to all WPC-era games.
 #--------------------------------------------------------------------------

+[lamps]
+11:
+88:

 [switches]
 D1: Left Coin